 Career Counseling Connecticut’s Process: A More Thorough Explanation

 Experts in any type of field draw from a large amount of patterns based on their experience in order to do their work.
-Top expert-advisors combine their deep experience with high level talent to provide guidance.
-So, for example, consider how a a top interior decorator does her work.
-She listens to her client describe the look and feel desired, she scans the room, and then, from an infinite number of possibilities, envisions what would suit the client.
+Top expert-advisors combine their deep experience with high-level talent to provide guidance.
+So, for example, consider how a top interior decorator does her work.
+She listens to her client describe the look desired, scans the room, and then, from an infinite number of possibilities, envisions what would suit the client.
 How exactly does she do that?
 It is indescribable.
 The same is true with counseling of any sort.

 Big picture advisors – like career counselors (at least top ones)- have the same process.
 The strange part is explaining how the big picture, intuitive part of our work is done.
 (See Blink by Malcolm Gladwell for an explanation on how experts work in nuanced fields as well as Gladwell’s Outliers to understand how expertise is built.)